No. 31 Squadron RAF: First World War (1915–1918)

 No. 31 Squadron was formed at Farnborough in Hampshire on 11 October 1915 as part of the Royal Flying Corps.
 The squadron was initially composed of a single 'A' flight and was equipped with the Royal Aircraft Factory B.E.2c.
 It was soon deployed to Risalpur, on the North-West Frontier in the British Raj, arriving on 26 December.
 'B' and 'C' flights were formed at Gosport, also in Hampshire, in January and April 1916, before joining up with 'A' flight in Risalpur in May.

 A Royal Aircraft Factory B.E.2c, similar to what No. 31 Squadron flew from 1915 to 1920.

 In 1917, the squadron sent a detachment to Khormaskar, Aden, to fly reconnaissance flights against Ottoman forces.
 No. 31 Squadron helped form No. 114 Squadron at Lahore in Punjab Province when it provided an initial nucleus in September 1917.
 The squadron would remained in India throughout the entirety of the First World War, flying the B.E.2c, B.E.2e and the Henri Farman HF.27, primarily supporting the British Army against dissident tribesmen.

 Inter-War period (1919–1938)

 No. 31 Squadron, along with No. 114 Squadron, took part in operations during the Third Anglo-Afghan War between May and August 1919.
 No. 31 Squadron carried out raids on Jalalabad on 17, 20 and 24 May in which they lost three aircraft.
 In June 1919, the squadron's fleet was standardised with the replacement of the B.E.2 and HF.27 with the Bristol F.2B Fighter.
-For the next ten years, No. 31 Squadron helped police the Waziristan and Afghanistan regions, as well as supporting the British Army in supressing rebellions.
+For the next ten years, No. 31 Squadron helped police the Waziristan and Afghanistan regions, as well as supporting the British Army in suppressing rebellions.